e-w-davis/e-w-davis/README.md

 <div id="meat and potatoes" align="center">
 Hey there!

-My name's Eric and I'm a software engineer at the General Assembly bootcamp.
-I love working on new projects and I am really having fun while learning (I'm always learning)!
+I’m a software engineer with skills in HTML, CSS, JavaScript, JQuery, and Bootstrap and I am learning Python, React, and Django.
+I love working on complex projects that require critical thinking, and enjoy collaborating with others to break down complex problems into smaller attainable solutions.
+I thrive in an environment where individuals are cultivated and social impact is a priority.

 ~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~